Tax Spending for the 2021 Tax Bills

 There is good news and bad news when reviewing spending by the taxing bodies.
 Spending, also known as the extension/levy process, is the money requested from the property taxes.
 The more money is spent the more the tax bills increase.

 First the good news.
-There are 6 taxing bodies that maintained or decreased spending; Lake County 0%, Lake Villa Township -6%, Lake Villa School District 41 -11%, Antioch High School District 117 -16%, Lake Villa Library -4%, and the Village of Lake Villa -1%.
+There are 4 taxing bodies that maintained or decreased spending; Lake County -0.7%, Forest Preserve -.04%, Lake Villa Library -3.5%, Grayslake High School -11%.

 Now the bad news.
 Not everyone will see a tax decrease.
 Other schools in our area increased spending ranging from 2 to 4%.
 Since school comprise the majority of the real estate tax, most tax bills are increasing by 2–3%.
-For people living in the Village of Round Lake Beach, their spending increased by 9%.
-Since the village is a “homerule” jurisdiction they are not subject to the Property Tax Limitation laws.
+For people living in the Village of Round Lake Beach, Round lake Park District and Round Lake Schools their spending increased.

 Comparisons and Tax Graphs